Other

 “naturalistic evolution” being taught at La Sierra University.
 I

-that did teach naturalistic evolution.
-There was no discussion of
+class that did teach naturalistic evolution.
+There was no discussion

-divine guidance or intervention.
-Natural selection was taught as being
+of divine guidance or intervention.
+Natural selection was taught as

-the primary catalyst for the evolutionary process.
-Sir, I think you
+being the primary catalyst for the evolutionary process.
+Sir, I

-have committed a straw man fallacy in your letter, and have thereby
+think you have committed a straw man fallacy in your letter, and

 -